quarterback/2023blog/src/pages/about.md

 Nearly two decades later, the sport has been played in a number of countries around the world as a pickup game or in more formal settings like gym classes, and I've worked with teachers at times to develop lesson plans to teach the sport.

+**National Government Simulation**
+Back in the mid-90s, the first online community I started a live-action government simulation that began on Prodigy before it moved to AOL.
+After a few successful years on AOL, we rebooted again using our own message forum, expanding to a sim that included players writing legislation, running for elected office quarterly and replete with scandals and such.
+Even in those nascent days of the web, we had all sorts of low-level trolls and assorted fun, but it was truly a unique era and a fun project for my younger self.

 # Coaching

 The 2023 season is Coach Ron Bronson's 4th season at Head Varsity Girls Tennis Coach at Catlin Gabel where he led the Eagles to a state championship in 2022, the first time the event had been staged in 3 years.